bradclawsie/rscs/README.md

 ### How do you achieve clustering?
 Do you support the Raft protocol?

-No. There is no clustering.
+There is no clustering.
 If you want clustering, you can build it on top of **RSCS** because the codebase is intended to be very simple to read and understand in just a few hours.